jwalareddy/cs5293sp20-project1/README.md

 Also, I used the CommonRegex function for dates redaction and also formulated a regular expression that is also running.
 While running the tests, I have 9 passed test cases, each for testing the names and genders for a given input sample data.
 Also, I have one test case that is failed because of an assertion error in the test_dates.py function.
 I have attached the screenshot for the output that I obtained while running my Pytest.
 For genders function, only a specified number of terms are redacted every time.
+Towards the end of submission, I ran my code with the optional functions that I used that are mentioned in comments in my main.py code and redactor.py code to see if the input texts are redacted using those functions.
+The program ran successfully, and the inputs that I provided as part of those optional function redactions are Modi.txt and Helen.txt
+I have the redacted files of those in the respective files.
 ~~~

 ## Submitting my code :